HaliteChallenge/Halite-II/website/learn-programming-challenge/basic-game-rules/game-rules-deep-dive.md

 These steps may be referred to as ‘substeps’.
 There is no minimum time for a step, but times are rounded to four decimal places.

 This calculation is most relevant to battles and other events that happen simultaneously.
-See relevant sections below for more details how these calculations impact [battles], [docking], and [collision].
+See relevant sections below for more details how these calculations impact [battles](#ship-planet-collision), [docking](#docking-and-mining), and [collision](#ship-planet-collision).

-## Entities & Game Mechanics
+## Entities and Game Mechanics
 The entities in Halite II are ships and planets.
 The key mechanics are movement, docking/mining, collision and combat.

 ### Ships